castholm/zigglgen/README.md

 that goal sooner.
 Even fixing up just a few commands would mean a lot!

-Overriding parameters/return types is very easy; all you need to do is add additional entries to the `paramOverride`/`returnTypeOverride` functions in [`generator.zig`](generator.zig), then open a pull request with your changes (bonus points if you also reference relevant OpenGL references page or specifications in the description of your pull request).
+Overriding parameters/return types is very easy; all you need to do is add additional entries to the `paramOverride`/`returnTypeOverride` functions in [`zigglgen.zig`](zigglgen.zig), then open a pull request with your changes (bonus points if you also reference relevant OpenGL references page or specifications in the description of your pull request).

 ## License